coredns/coredns.io/content/plugins/reverse.md

 +++
 title = "reverse"
-description = "The *reverse* plugin allows CoreDNS to respond dynamically to a PTR request and the related A/AAAA request." weight = 22 tags = [ "plugin", "reverse" ] categories = [ "plugin" ]
+description = "*reverse* allows CoreDNS to respond dynamically to a PTR request and the related A/AAAA request." weight = 22 tags = [ "plugin", "reverse" ] categories = [ "plugin" ]
-date = "2017-09-14T08:38:42.998233"
+date = "2017-09-15T21:22:42.285736"
 +++

 ## Syntax